 The backflow prevention device tester certification program was established to ensure that only persons who have demonstrated their competency to the Orange County Environmental Health Division may test backflow prevention devices.
 No person may test a backflow prevention device in Orange County without certification from Orange County Environmental Health.
-Click on the text below to jump to the specific sections.

-To qualify for certification, a person must have attended and passed a backflow device tester's course that is approved by Orange County Environmental Health.
+40-Hour Training Course- To qualify for certification, a person must have attended and passed a backflow device tester's course that is approved by Orange County Environmental Health.
 The course must provide at least forty hours of instruction covering theory, testing and maintenance of backflow prevention devices, and the applicable laws and regulations relating thereto.
 Approved tester's courses include, but are not limited to: Rancho Santiago College Water Utilities Science 106, the USC Foundation for Cross Connection Control and Hydraulic Research short course, or other approved community college backflow testing courses or equivalent.

 The following persons are required to complete and pass the Environmental Health Cross Connection written exam: